michaelwfc/csapp/docs/chapter 11 Network Programming.md

 int accept(int listenfd, struct sockaddr *addr, int *addrlen);
 // Returns: nonnegative connected descriptor if OK, −1 on erro
 ```
+- Waits for connection request to arrive on the connection bound to listenfd, then fills in client’s socket address in addr and size of the socket address in addrlen.
+Returns a ***connected descriptor*** that can be used to communicate with the client via Unix I/O routines.

 ### 11.4.7 Host and Service Conversion